NREL/BioReactorDesign/README.md

   <img src="image/schematicSpargerInlet.png" width="250"/>
 </p>

-the boundary is implemented as
+the boundary is defined in the `geometry.json` as
 ```
 "Boundary": {
                 "inlet": [